PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

-# Lifetime Summary
+# Browse Lifetime & GST Exemption Limit

 ## Overview

-This page shows the remaining Lifetime exemption limit for any particular Individual.
-Using this page Clarius team can know how much limit is available for any Individual
+This pages shows the remaining Lifetime & GST exemption limit for any particular Individual.
+Using this page Clarius team can know how much Litetime & GST limit is available for any Individual

-#### What is Annual Exclusion

-For the tax years 2020 and 2021, the annual exclusion is $15,000.
-Individuals won’t have to file a gift tax return until they gift at least that much to another individual in one tax year.
-For example, if any Individual gift someone $20,000, that Individual will have to file a gift tax return for $5,000, which is the amount over the annual exclusion.
-Filing a gift tax return doesn’t mean Individual have to pay gift taxes.

-The concept of "Annual exclusion" is much more complicated with the GST gifts, so we will not have Athena calculate this.
-System has only a data field at 709 tax return that Clarius team enters after the accountants file the gift tax return.

 #### What is Lifetime Exemption